ga-curriculum/responsive-design-v2/nav-bar-media-query/README.md

 We only add CSS declarations for the properties we want to change.
 There's no reason to repeat any of the CSS above the media query.

 Shrink the window smaller than 550 pixels in width, then extend it past 550 pixels in width.
 You should see a change in what is shown in the nav bar!
+In general this is a good practice for testing your media queries.
+If at point while shrinking/extending the browser window you see that the page becomes difficult to use, it may be a good idea to add additional breakpoints or adjust the one you wrote.

 ![Result](./assets/result.png)

 If you'd like to learn how to make this functional, head to the Level Up for a walkthrough.

+## Knowledge checks

+- What does `display:none` do?
+- True/False: it's a good idea to start building your CSS from the perspective a smaller width devices, adding additional CSS for larger devices as makes sense
+- True/False: a good practice for checking your media queries is to shrink and extend your browser window.
+If at any point in that process. the page becomes difficult to use, it may be a good idea to add additional breakpoints or adjust the one you wrote.